Jacobian-Aware Posterior Sampling for Inverse Problems: Experimental Results

-Table~\ref{tab:combined_by_dataset} compares AdaPS with representative posterior samplers built on unconditional diffusion priors.
-Across both datasets, AdaPS delivers near state-of-the-art perceptual quality, attaining best or second-best LPIPS in all settings.
+Table~\ref{tab:results-unified} compares JAPS with representative posterior samplers built on diffusion priors.
+Across both datasets, JAPS delivers state-of-the-art perceptual quality, attaining the best or second-best LPIPS in all settings.
 At the same time, it maintains strong PSNR, incurring only a modest distortion cost, consistent with the perception–distortion trade-off~\citep{blau2018tradeoff}.
-Notably, several PSNR-oriented baselines sharply sacrifice LPIPS, especially on noisy tasks, yielding visibly blurrier reconstructions (e.g., DDPG on SR$\times 4$ with $\sigma_y=0.05$).
-In contrast, AdaPS remains competitive on \emph{both} metrics across tasks and datasets.
-Selected results are visualized in Fig.~\ref{fig:teaser}.
+Notably, several PSNR-oriented baselines significantly sacrifice LPIPS, especially on noisy tasks, resulting in visibly blurrier reconstructions (e.g., DDPG on SR$\times 4$, or DSG on Random Inpainting).
+In contrast, JAPS remains competitive on \emph{both} metrics across tasks and datasets.
+These results are also visualized in Figure~\ref{fig:results-summary}, which averages the PSNR and LPIPS of each method across these linear tasks, demonstrating that, on average, our method excels in both perceptual and distortion metrics. \markupdate{Section~\ref{app:statistical-significance} reviews the empirical distribution of our results.}